alexey-v-paramonov/sc_website/content/en/agreement.md

 <a name="rights"></a>
  <li><b>Rights and Obligations of the Parties</b>
   <ol>
-   <li>Streming.Center has the right to:
+   <li>Streaming.Center has the right to:
      <ol>
       <li>At any time, apply measures that do not contradict applicable law to limit the provision of Services / terminate the provision of Services of the Service Provider in relation to Users who violate this Agreement, including the distribution through the Software Product or the Service Provider of materials that violate copyright or other related rights, materials that violate the laws.</li>
       <li>At any time, change the Services of the Service Provider, the Software Product, including their structure, functionality, design, content, etc. In case of such changes, the User is not entitled to demand access to the Services of "Streaming.Center" as they existed before the changes.</li>